SiadeBreak/Interstellar-Diary-Gargantua/README.md

 ## 🤖 Technologies Used

-- **DALL-E 2**: For generating images based on textual descriptions.
+- **Copilot**: For generating images based on textual descriptions.
 - **Stable Diffusion**: For refining images and creating stylistic variations.
 - **GPT-4**: For creating diary entries and detailed descriptions of experiences and discoveries.
 - **Canva**: For the final assembly of the diary and adding additional graphic elements.
-- **Blender**: For 3D modeling of space scenarios and objects, such as the spaceship and the black hole.

 ## 🧐 Creation Process